What's in the box?

 The rise and fall of the internal gear hub

 IGHs were first made in the early 20th century by Sturmey Archer.
 They were a costly investment, but for most cyclists in most places (yes, the French are different), their three speed IGH became the Gold Standard for generations.
 In contrast, sprocket shifting systems, such as derailleurs, were a popular choice for the go-fast brigade.
 Sturmey Archer was long the biggest name in internal hub gears, but there were also Fichtel and Sachs, Bendix and others.
-Sturmey Archer is still in the business, as are Shimano, SRAM (which took over Fichtel and Sachs) and Rohloff.
+Sturmey Archer is still in the business, as are Shimano and Rohloff.
+Sadly, in February 2017 SRAM (which took over Fichtel and Sachs) announced it was withdrawing from the IGH market.

 IGHs fell out of favour in many countries during the 1970s as derailleurs improved and fewer bikes were used for everyday transport.
 While some sensible souls bought a shopper bike, with an internal hub gear, most cyclists were more intent on emulating champion racers like Eddy Merckx on a fashionable ten-speed racing style bike.
 That style required front and rear derailleurs, and racy looks, but not the mudguards, chainguard, bell, or sidestand cyclists previously took for granted.
 The typical bike had morphed from being a vehicle to a fun machine.
 And, uncoincidentally, it was somewhat cheaper to make…